AN ACT RELATIVE TO CERTAIN MEMBERS OF THE CAMBRIDGE RETIREMENT SYSTEM.

 Be it enacted by the Senate and House of Representatives in General Court assembled, and by the authority of the same as follows:

 SECTION 1.
-Notwithstanding any general or special law or rule or regulation to the contrary, upon acceptance of this act by the legislative body of the city of Cambridge, Constance Breece, Laurie Friedman, Christley Harris, Ellen Lapowsky, Nicole May, and Kathleen Reist, members of the Cambridge retirement system, shall be entitled to credit for the period that each of them performed services as a nurse midwife for the Cambridge Hospital Professional Services Corporation and the Somerville Hospital; but, the service shall not be credited until the member has paid into the annuity savings fund of the system, in 1 sum or in installments upon terms and conditions as the board may prescribe, the amount of contributions, together with interest thereon, that would have been withheld from regular compensation during the period from when the member left membership on or about June 30, 1995, and then became employed by the Cambridge Hospital Professional Services Corporation, and later the Somerville Hospital, to the time when the member reentered membership in the Cambridge retirement system as an employee of the Cambridge Public Health Commission.
+Notwithstanding any general or special law, rule or regulation to the contrary, upon acceptance of this act by the legislative body of the city of Cambridge, Mary Ellen Galante and Valerie Ososky, members of the Cambridge retirement system, shall be entitled to credit for the period that each of them performed services as nurse midwives for the Cambridge Hospital Professional Services Corporation and the Somerville hospital; provided, however, that such service shall not be credited until the member has paid into the annuity savings fund of such system, in 1 sum or in installments upon such terms and conditions as the state board of retirement may prescribe, the amount of contributions, together with interest thereon, that would have been withheld from regular compensation during the period from when the member left membership after June 30, 1995, and then became employed by the Cambridge Hospital Professional Services Corporation, and later the Somerville hospital, to the time when the member reentered membership in the Cambridge retirement system as an employee of the Cambridge public health commission.

 SECTION 3.
 Terms used in this act shall have the same meaning as those terms defined in section 1 of chapter 32 of the General Laws.